vseryakov/backendjs/README.md

 The whole principle behind it that once deployed in production, even quick restart are impossible to do so there should be a way to push config changes to the processes without restarting.

-Every module defines a set of config parameters that define the behavior of the code, due to single threaded nature of the node.js, it is simple to update any config parameter to new value so the code can operate differently.
+Every module defines a set of config parameters that defines the behavior of the code, due to single threaded nature of the node.js, it is simple to update any config parameter to new value so the code can operate differently.
 To achieve this the code must be written in a special way, like driven by configuration which can be changed at any time.